The elliptic maximal function: Local smoothing estimates

 \begin{proof} We fix $s$ and, then, apply Theorem \ref{var decoupling} and a rescaling argument, i.e., Lemma \ref{scaling lemma} below with $d=3$, $\lambda=2^{j-k}$, and $\mu=2^{({k-j})/{4}}$.
 Following the same lines of argument as in the proof of Lemma \ref{0->4}, we need to consider the operator given in \eqref{sss} while fixing $s$, that is to say, $\E(\lambda\Psi_s, \tilde a_{n}^s)g$ where $\tilde a_{n}^s(x,t,\theta):= \tilde a_{n}(x,t,s,\theta)$ and

 As before, we may assume $\supp_\theta \tilde{a}_{n}^s \subset (-\epsilon_0, \epsilon_0) $, and we separately handle the four cases in \eqref{cases}.
 It is enough to consider the first case since the other cases can be handled similarly as in the proof of Lemma \ref{0->4}.
-We consider $ \Phi(x,t,\theta, u):=\tilde\Psi_s(x, t, \theta, 1,u)$.
-To show the nondegeneracy condition for $ \Phi$, from \eqref{gam} we only have to show that the curve is nondegenerate.
-This is clear from a similar computation as in the proof of Lemma \ref{0->4}.
+We consider